bbarbara19/memorygame/Readme.md

 ### Deployment
 Deployed using Cloud 9 AWS IDE, a local GIT directory was used for version control, then uploaded to GITHUB and made live using GITHUB Pages.

+### Deployment
+Verified with Chrome tools that the game is displayed correctly on various screen sizes (Desktop, tablets, mobile) Validate the html code via W3C Markup Validation Service

+### Credit
+The audio clips were taken from [freecodecamp]: https://freecodecamp.org The description of the game was taken from Wikipedia [Wikipedia]: https://en.wikipedia.org/wiki/Simon_(game)